Question: What’s the difference between a therapist and a counselor?

 want to make you read a book!
 But this should give you a starting point for your own mental

-health journey.
-There are two easy ways to research which type of professional is right for you:
+Whether you are seeking a mental health professional for very specific therapy like marriage and family therapy or more general talk therapy, There are two easy ways to research which type of licensed professional is right for you:

 1. Look up the association tied to that specialty (e.g. National Association of Social Workers)